jpritikin/coach/content/docs/integration.md

 {{< /mermaid >}}

 Psychedelics can inspire and teach us how to meditate.
-However, psychedelic trips comsume a lot of time and, if you have a job, can have a maximum frequency of once a week.
+However, psychedelic trips consume a lot of time and, if you have a job, can have a maximum frequency of once a week.
-In contrast, meditation is a daily practice that can increase your access Self energy.
+In contrast, meditation is a daily practice that can increase your access to Self energy.
 Increased Self energy makes life somewhat less mundane and tedious.
 More often, we may enjoy full immersion in our daily activities (flow).

-{{< hint info >}}
-Plant (and fungi) sacraments are our highest ranking teacher because plants (and fungi) don't become egomaniacal.
-{{< /hint >}}

 ## References